zeta-group/ZDCode/readme.md

 It is planned to create a ZDCode packaging and distribution format, akin to npm or PyPI, to aid the users of this project in their endeavors.
-Instead of being a centralized service, this subproject will consist merely of client software, whose purpose is to read _channels_ from existing Git repositories, which are listings of other Git repositories which, in turn, contain the actual packages.
-This client software has two purposes:
+Instead of being a centralized service, this subproject will consist merely of client software, whose purpose is to read _channels_ from existing Git repositories, which are an index, for the ZDCode package(s) the repository contains.
+This client software has the main purpose of finding, downloading a ZDCode library, and installing it.
+It can also install from local package files.

- * fetching a desired ZDCode library to include in a project;
- * fetching the ZDCode libraries required to build a project into DECORATE.

-This will help ensure that ZDCode authors will always have many options, and is part of the expansion of possibilities in DECORATE.
+This will help ensure that ZDCode authors will always have many options, and is part of the expansion of possibilities in oldschool ZDoom modding.